Skin Cancer Treatments & Removal Procedures

 - In the event of recurrence, either in the skin or lymph nodes

-- To relieve symptoms when melanoma spreads, especially to the brain or bones
+- To relieve symptoms for a melanoma that has spread, especially to the brain or bones

-Targeted therapy is a newer type of treatment for skin cancer that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
+Targeted therapy is a newer type of treatment for skin cancer that uses drugs or other substances to specifically recognize and attack cancer cells without harming normal cells.
 One common advantage of targeted therapy over chemotherapy is that the targeted drugs are associated with less severe side effects and can be taken orally.

-Targeted therapies used in the treatment of skin cancer include multiple drugs that target two genes:
+Targeted therapies used to treat skin cancer include several medications that target two genes:

-- BRAF gene: About half of all melanomas contain a mutation in the BRAF gene, which can be targeted by a variety of drugs.
+- BRAF gene – about half of all melanomas contain a mutation in the BRAF gene

-- C-KIT gene: A small portion of melanoma tumors have mutations in the C-KIT gene, which can be targeted by several drugs.
+- C-KIT gene – a small percentage of melanoma tumors have mutations in the C-KIT gene